 “What do you mean, this life?
 You only get one shot you know.”
 Over the years he had heard many a human make this claim in order to avoid his theft, especially in this part of the world.

 “Really?
 I am quite sure you know that isn’t true,” she said, this time the smile was unmistakable.
 She clearly knew something he didn’t.

 He took a further step back.

 “Who the hell are you?”

 She flicked her long dark curls over her shoulder and he realised her eyes weren’t dull at all, she was merely masking the age behind them, and he noticed for the first time just how pale she was.
 He tapped at his watch again with growing unease.
-The little hand was flickering violently now and he noticed that time timeline was completely out of sinc.
+The little hand was flickering violently now and he noticed that the timeline was completely out of sync.
 Instead of reading this year, it had slipped back to show 1568.
-He felt a fingernail trace down the side of his neck, right on the jugular vein, just as he usually did.
+He felt a fingernail trace down the side of his neck, right on the jugular vein.
 A shiver skittered up from the base of his spine into his hair.
-Her fingers were cold as a corpse and finally his mistake became clear.
-This woman could give him no life for she had none to give, but she had all the time in the world.
+Her fingers were cold as a corpse and finally, his mistake became clear.
+This woman could give him no life for she had none to give, yet she had all the time in the world.
 She must have been about 40 when she was turned but she looked great considering this was her fifth century.

 “Sorry,” she said with a gentle laugh.
 “I couldn’t resist.”

 He gave a long sigh and smiled back at her.